dabbler198/food-ordering-app/README.md

 # food-ordering-app
-An app for ordering food in a restaurant.
+This is a program which helps you order food in a restaurant.